 There is also the risk and added pressure of investing money that you know can’t be earned again.

 Understanding where those feelings are coming from, and realising your innate potential to succeed in whatever you do after retirement can allay those insecurities.
 This allows you to play with freedom and clarity for as long as you are enjoying the game and are able to play to your potential.

-Maintaining strong family relationships during a professional sporting career can feel like hard work for all.
+Maintaining strong family bonds during a professional sporting career can feel like hard work for all.
 The ups and downs of winning and losing are exaggerated and frequent.
-The lack of security which comes with short term contracts, frequent travel and the ever present threat of injury are enough to put the strongest partnership to the test.
+The lack of security that comes with short term contracts, frequent travel and the ever present threat of injury are enough to put the strongest partnership to the test.

 There are bound to be differing emotions when a career starts to wind down.
-Expectations about the future may turn out to be different which can again cause feelings of stress.
+Expectations about life after sport may turn out to be different which can again cause feelings of stress.
 After the initial ‘honeymoon period’, the increased time spent together after retirement can be a source of friction rather than a positive.

 It isn’t just family relationships which can cause worry and concern.
 Being part of a strong team or squad is an experience which many players regard as fundamental to what they do.
 When you are no longer part of the group, those bonds and friendships, the sense of belonging is hard to replicate.